These policies and procedures are most applicable to advising students in the Morrissey College of Arts and Sciences across all four class years.

 Undergraduate students may not audit a course in any semester of study.

 Students typically cannot enroll in closed or restricted courses.
 A student who wishes to enroll in a course that is closed or restricted by school, degree, or major should contact the department offering the course to request approval.
-The department will either decline the request, add the course to the student’s schedule, or give the student an override form.
-Students may bring the signed override form to the Office of Student Services (in Lyons Hall) or the Academic Advising Center to be processed.
+The department will either decline the request, add the course to the student’s schedule, or have the student complete an override form.

 Enrollment status is based on credits rather than courses.
 To be considered full time, students must be registered for at least 12 credits per semester, and at least nine of those credits must be in courses of three credits or more.
 Ordinarily, students should average 15 credits per semester with a target of completing 30 credits each academic year.